 In affiliate marketing, it’s always about traffic.
 Isn’t it?
 Not just any traffic, though.

-We all know that there are different traffic sources and multiple platforms, RTBs, and services that you can use to tap into traffic.
+We all know that there are different free traffic sources and multiple platforms, RTBs, and services that you can use to tap into traffic.

 That’s not what the post is about.
 How about some traffic sources you absolutely didn’t know about or maybe you just overlooked because your Facebook Campaigns were keeping you busy?

 With a combined email user base of 2.6 billion users, each user checking email gazillion times throughout the day, the total worldwide traffic for email is estimated to be at 215 billion emails per day.

-Surely then, email marketing beats social media and any other traffic source you know of.
+Surely then, email marketing beats social media and any other free or paid traffic sources you know of.
 Maybe you are not keen on the technical side of thing or maybe you just that you overlooked the good old email.

 Plus, as an affiliate, building your own lists around a niche gives you complete control over your marketing.
 Once you start building up your lists and if you manage to grow your list to a sizeable number, you can then send out offers relevant to that list over and over again.

 Instead of counting your stars for a one-time conversion off a landing page and the merchant’s offer page, you’d be able to build a steady business that makes you money while you sleep.